Sunday, February 28, 2016

 Visually, Laberinto de pasiones is a big step forward from Pepi, Luci, Bom.
 For the first time Almodóvar shoots on 35 mm and has a great cinematographer.
 With Ángel Luis Fernández Almodóvar would shoot five films back to back.
 There is an impressive fullness of the colour, and an assured sense of mise-en-scène and camera movement.
 Visually, Laberinto de pasiones is professional.

 On the dvd I saw the Finnish subtitles had a run of the mill quality.
 They conveyed the basic information adequately.
 It was a revelation to see the Senso Films print with the subtitles by Vesa Toijonen and Mikko Lyytikäinen.
-First there I realized the wit and the poetry of the dialogue.
+Only there I realized the wit and the poetry of the dialogue.
 Even the song lyrics, written by Almodóvar himself, were translated.
 (No translation of the lyrics on the dvd).

 On the film print the colour still looks juicy and vibrant.
 The beautiful print looks like it must have been struck from a source not far from the camera negative.